samschott/maestral/_pages/about.md

 application, it will not count towards the three devices limit for basic Dropbox accounts.

+## Privacy policy

+Maestral does not collect any usage data, anonymous or otherwise.
+It only communicates with Dropbox servers and the Dropbox privacy policiy of course applies.

 ## Acknowledgements

 Maestral directly uses code from the following projects: